mtwyford/SeniorSeminar/README.md

 **Goal is to design and code an algorithm that generates a schedule for the students, given structure above, with the fewest number of conflicts

+- Generate a schedule for the sessions and speakers,
+- Create lists for each student so they know what sessions to attend, rooms and times.
+-
 ![image](https://user-images.githubusercontent.com/12175344/224742353-be49d0a3-38da-4273-81df-62840d424251.png)